JWock82/Pynite/README.md

 * Basic meshing algorithms for some common shapes and for openings in rectangular meshes.
 * Reports support reactions.
 * Rendering of model geometry, supports, load cases, load combinations, and deformed shapes.
-* Advanced tools for modeling and analyzing complex shear walls.
+* Advanced tools for modeling and analyzing complex shear walls and mat foundations.
 * Generates PDF reports for models and model results.

 # Project Objectives